-For any payroll error resulting in incorrect payment of an employee's wages, the County shall adjust such compensation to the correct amount as soon as possible following identification and appropriate written notice of the error to the employee.
+For any payroll error resulting in incorrect payment of employee's wages; overtime; leave accruals, balance or usages, the County shall adjust such compensation to the correct amount on the following paycheck and give written notice to the employee.

 Payroll errors must be brought to the attention of the Auditor-Controller's Office or Human Resources as soon as they are discovered.
-In no event will payroll errors be corrected retroactively more than three years from identification.
+In no event will retroactive payroll error corrections be made beyond the statute of limitations of the Fair Labor Standards Act.

-For payroll errors resulting in an overpayment of wages, written notice shall be provided to the employee, including the amount owed to the County, how the amount was determined, and an opportunity to respond.
-Overpayments shall be reimbursed to the County through one of the following options:
+Payroll errors resulting in an overpayment of wages shall be reimbursed to the County through one of the following options:

-- The employee can choose to make a lump sum payment through payroll (repayments that cannot be processed by payroll in one pay period will be divided); or - The employee can choose to make a one-time deduction from usable accruals (except for sick leave), equivalent to the overpayment at the employee's current hourly rate; or - The employee can choose a repayment schedule through payroll deductions over the same number of pay periods in which the error occurred or not to exceed 52 pay periods; or - Other means as may be mutually agreed between the County and the employee. - If the parties cannot reach a repayment agreement, the County reserves the right to employ whatever means are necessary to collect any and all amounts owed to it.
+- A lump sum payment through payroll (repayments that cannot be processed in one pay period will be divided) - A one-time deduction from usable accruals (all accrual balances except for sick leave), equivalent to the overpayment at the employee's current hourly rate - A repayment schedule through payroll deductions over the same number of pay periods in which the error occurred and not to exceed 52 pay periods - Other means, as may be mutually agreed upon between the County and the employee